leonoravesterbacka/pytorch-notebooks/README.md

 # pytorch-notebooks
-some pytorch notebook where I play around with pytorch for fun
+some notebooks where I play around with pytorch for fun